IntersectMBO/draft-constitution/2024-12-04/draft-constitution-converted.md

 term** governance actions **must not** be ratified until ada holders have ratified through an on-chain governance action this Constitution

-### 6. Guardrails and Guidelines on New Constitution or Guardrails Script Action
+### 6. Guardrails and Guidelines on New Constitution or Guardrails Script Actions

 New constitution or Guardrails Script actions change the hash of the on-chain Constitution and the associated Guardrails Script.